LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       Predicates describe what is true about the application domain.
 A predicate is identified by its *predicate indicator*, i.e. by its name and number of arguments using the notation ``Name/Arity``.

+   predicate alias
+      An alternative functor (``Name/Arity``) for a predicate.
+Predicate aliases can be defined for any inherited predicate using the ``alias/2`` directive and for predicates listed in ``uses/2`` and ``use_module`` directives.
+Predicate aliases can be used to solve inheritance conflicts and to improve code clarity by using alternative names that are more meaningful in the calling context.

    built-in predicate
       A pre-defined predicate that can be called from anywhere.
 Built-in predicates can be redefined within objects and categories.